 - 13. The actuator is provided with two shackles, one at the end of the ram and the other at the opposite end of the main housing.
-Both shackles are horizontal when the plug is uppermost and have self aligning ballraces with an 0.3125 in. diameter bore.
-The housing shackle has a vertical roller, on the horizontal centre line of the shackle, which serves to support the actuator during radial movement. - 14.
-Electrical connection is made by a five-pole Breeze plug (Ref.
-No. 5X/6016).
+The ram shackle has a 0.250 in. diameter bore self aligning ballrace whilst the housing shackle has a 0.250 in. bore swiveling in the horizontal plane (regarding the actuator as horizontal with the plug uppermost).
+Both shackle bores are horizontal. - 14.
+Electrical connection is made by a four-pole Breeze plug (Ref.
+No. 5X/6006).